trentlarson/endorser-ch/README.md

   - x 90 1 add in-network data for each insert
   - 90 2 change each of the SQL searches to check in-network
 - 90 5 write & support use-cases
+- 85 1 look into the actoin & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 70 2 add Typescript
 - 70 1 DID validation check adds seconds to the tests (see timeout(4001)) so find a faster validation